vishwa-vyom/bb-identity/README.md

 ## Deploying the server

-We are using [Digital Ocean Apps](https://cloud.digitalocean.com/apps/8dbc01d0-8425-4fde-a1d4-7e7f9b404ae4/overview) to deploy docker images via [Docker Hub](https://hub.docker.com/repository/docker/govstack/idbuildingblock).
+We are using [Digital Ocean Apps](https://cloud.digitalocean.com/apps/8dbc01d0-8425-4fde-a1d4-7e7f9b404ae4/overview) to deploy docker images built locally and automatically via [Docker Hub](https://hub.docker.com/repository/docker/govstack/idbuildingblock).
+To deploy a new version:

-To deploy:

 1. Visit [the DO app](https://cloud.digitalocean.com/apps/8dbc01d0-8425-4fde-a1d4-7e7f9b404ae4/settings/govstack-idbuildingblock?i=a99fae)

 2. Select the Source tab

 3. Change the tag and click the 'Save' button.
+To automatically deploy the latest version built off of the main branch, use the `latest` tag.

 ## Dev notes